hausdorff/turtles/README.md

 Now the interesting part.

 Hook up your Apple II e to the audio jack.
-Type `0800..08D2R` (or whatever the last address of your program is) and run `make send`.
+Type `0800..08D2R` (or whatever the last address of your program is) into your Apple IIe's Monitor program, and run `make send` on your home computer.
 You should see something like the following:

 ```
 $ make send